PSG Grants: The Complete Guide

 Step 3: Fill in Your Contact Data

-The next page will require you to fill in the contact details of the main contact person (name, job title, contact number, email) and the alternate contact person’s email.
+The next page will require you to fill in the contact details of the main contact person (name, job title, contact number, and email) and the alternate contact person’s email.

 Step 4: Claim the Information